liangzheng816/OfficeDocs-SharePoint/migration/spmt-workflow-report-and-error-codes.md

 ## Workflow migration reports

 The work migration task generates two reports, one for scans and the other for the migration.
-These reports will saved to the  *WF_xxx/Report/TaskReport_xxx/*  folder.
+These reports are saved to the *WF_xxx/Report/TaskReport_xxx/* folder.

 - Workflow scans: **WorkflowScanReport.csv**
 - Workflow migrations: **WorkflowMigrationReport.csv**